puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 ## Getting Started

 So far, you've been managing one node, the Learning VM, which is running the puppet master server itself.
-Though you certainly would use puppet to configure the puppet master server, most of the nodes in your puppetized infrastructure will run only the puppet agent.
+In a real environment, however, most of your nodes will run only the puppet agent.

 In this quest, we'll use a tool called `docker` to simulate multiple nodes on the Learning VM.
 With these new nodes, you can learn how to install the puppet